Frequently Asked Questions

 7. We are still involved in infertility treatments can we start the adoption process anyway?

 In order to apply to our domestic adoption program you must be finished with your infertility testing.
 We believe that in order for a successful adoption placement to occur, each family must go through a "mourning process"; mourning the loss of the dream of conceiving and having a biological child.
 It is important that families deal candidly with their feelings regarding their infertility before they go forward with an adoption.
 If you don't mourn the loss you feel over not having a biological child, an adopted child may always feel like a substitute, which is not fair to the adoptive parents or the child.

-8. We have wonderful biological children and want to adopt in order to give a child a home, do we have to be infertile to adopt?
+8. We have wonderful biological children and want to adopt in order to give a child a home?

 Not necessarily, AFTH does not have any restrictions for prospective adoptive families in regard to infertility.
 Some other agencies may have this restriction.

 9. We live in the U.S. but aren't citizens.
-Can we adopt through one of your international adoption programs?
+Can we adopt through your domestic adoption program?
 What if we are permanent residents?